metrumresearchgroup/gridengine_prometheus/README.md

 `LISTEN_PORT` : Defines what port the application should listen on

 # Running
-There is one optional flag available to the binary, which is `-pidfile`.
+There is one optional flag available to the binary, which is `--pidfile`.
 This should indicate where the pidfile for the application should be placed, and primarily services to facilitate service managers such as uptstart or systemd.

 ## Default
 `./gridengine_prometheus`
 This will run the application on the default port (9081)

-`./gridengine_prometheus -pidfile /tmp/pid.pid`
+`./gridengine_prometheus --pidfile /tmp/pid.pid`

 Will run the application on the default port and write it's PID into a file located at `/tmp/pid.pid`